GermanRuizMarcos/GermanRuizMarcos.github.io/_posts/2022-07-04-sitar-player-song.markdown

 description: sitar's player song
 ---

 <p style='text-align: justify;'><em>sitar's player song</em> is a love song.
-Its name is inspired by Baz Luhrmann's <emp>Moulin Rouge!</em>, a film where a story is told about a sitar player who writes a secret love song for his lover to remember him.</p>
+Its name is inspired by Baz Luhrmann's <em>Moulin Rouge!</em>, a film where a story is told about a sitar player who writes a secret love song for his lover to remember him.</p>

 <p style='text-align: justify;'>The style of this piece of music is inspired by that of Ludovico Einaudi.
 You'll notice that at some point the music walks away from Einaudi's style.
 That's because I wanted to create some contrast and so I decided to mimick the style of a different composer.
 Can you guess which one?</p>